raj-pulapakura/blog/README.md

 # Hi there!

-## This is the code for my personal blog, Rablog.
+## This is the code for my personal blog, where I talk about my life and AI.

-## You can visit it at: https://blog-rho-steel.vercel.app/
+## You can visit it at: https://rablog.vercel.app/